toolisticon/SPI-Annotation-Processor/README.md

 The locator is named like the SPI suffixed with ServiceLocator (ExampleSpiInterfaceServiceLocator in this example)

+### By annotating a package
+Create a package-info.java file in the package were you want to create the service locator in.
+Then add the SpiServiceLocator annotation in it:

+    @SpiServiceLocator(ExampleSpiInterface.class)
+    package your.target.package;

+    import io.toolisticon.spiap.api.SpiServiceLocator;
+    import your.spi.package.ExampleSpiInterface;

+The locator will be created in the annotated package.
+It is named like the SPI suffixed with ServiceLocator (ExampleSpiInterfaceServiceLocator in this example)

 ## How to register a service implementation
 Just add a SpiImpl annotation to your service implementation:

 	@SpiImpl(spis = {"de.holisticon.example.spiapexample.api.ExampleSpiInterface"})